 - Vaginal delivery unless otherwise contraindicated (Preeclampsia is not an indication for cesarean section).

-- Severe preeclampsia before 34 weeks GA: stabilized maternal and fetal condition, transfer to a tertiary care facility and consult with MFM specialist.
+- Preeclampsia with severe features before 34 weeks GA: stabilized maternal and fetal condition, transfer to a tertiary care facility and consult with MFM specialist.

 - Limit fluids to 150cc/hr.